hsf-training/analysis-essentials/python/conditions.md

 `elif` conditions as you like, or none at all, and the `else` block is optional.

 {% callout "Ternary conditional operator" %}
-You can use a succint one-line syntax for conditional assignments like this:
+You can use a succinct one-line syntax for conditional assignments like this:

 ```python
 >>> x = 'ok' if pizzas[0] == 'Cheese' else 'not ok'